Introduction -how to buy a computer for business

 - Lenovo Thinkpads are also very popular.
 A Lenovo Thinkbook is also a good choice.

 - There are also Mini PCs available now, which are a fraction of the size of a standard laptop or PC.
-Notably, they take up far less space than a regular-sized computer and, in addition, are less costly.
-Notably, these are aimed at the gaming market.
-However, the functions are as quick as most normal computers and laptops.
+Basically, they take up far less space than a regular-sized computer and, in addition, are less costly.
+Indeed, these are aimed at the gaming market.
+However, the functions are as quick as most normal business laptop computers and desktop PC’s.

 Finally, when you are buying a laptop for business or a new computer as a contractor, you are likely to use this mainly for work reasons.
-When you do this, your company can pay for this cost rather than you paying for it yourself, and your company will also receive tax relief.
+Therefore, when you buy a computer for business, your company can pay for this cost rather than you paying for it yourself.
+As a result, your company will also receive tax relief.

 Link to Contractor Advice UK group on